Rohit-Ghorui/FlIPKART/README.md

 # FlIPKART
-flipkart clone made by me
+flipkart clone using html and css